jessicalnewell/jessicalnewell.github.io/_posts/2019-01-15-data_visualization_the_scatter_plot.markdown

 And making it visual is not about making it look pretty.
 Far from it, it's about clarity.

-The ability to take a complex data set and break it down into something that not only digestible but truly informative is where I'm most interested in expanding my skillset.
+The ability to take a complex data set and break it down into something that not only digestible but truly informative is where I'm most interested in expanding my skill set.

 And here's a scary fact: